By Andy Metzger

 Under the new rates, the most stable employers would pay $153 per employee per year, while the worst-rated companies would pay $2,337 per employee annually.

 "We've been calling for this kind of reform for the last several years, so I'm glad that we're finally get around to taking up a bill," said Senate Minority Leader Bruce Tarr.
-He said, "One of the most critical parts of this bill is going to be the table, the rate table, and whether or not it truly penalizes high employee turnover and rewards retention or not, and we're still looking at that."

 The bill would freeze the unemployment insurance rates this year, an action business has been clamoring for.
 The Associated Industries of Massachusetts warned in early January that inaction would cause the taxes due at the end of the first quarter to go up by 33 percent.